WordPress/debug-bar/readme.txt

 When SAVEQUERIES is enabled the mysql queries are tracked and displayed.

-Add a PHP/MySQL console with the [Debug Bar Console plugin](http://wordpress.org/extend/plugins/debug-bar-console/).
+Add a PHP/MySQL console with the [Debug Bar Console plugin](https://wordpress.org/plugins/debug-bar-console/).

 == Upgrade Notice ==

+= 0.8.3 =
+Updated to avoid PHP7 Deprecated notices.

 = 0.8.2 =
 Updated to handle a new deprecated message in WordPress 4.0.